as

 Copied to clipboard.

-1. Update extends and plugins of your .eslintrc configuration file:
+2. Update extends, plugins, and overrides sections of your .eslintrc configuration file:

 Copied to clipboard.